Mendocino County Today: Monday, Nov. 20, 2017

 —Raymond Arnold, Fort Bragg

-(Photo by Susie de Castro)
+(photo by Susie de Castro)

 ON LINE COMMENT OF THE DAY